FilipaBorges94/Bicycles/docs/user_stories/US01_Create_Race.md

 According to what was presented in the US, a race is created upon request from the Administrator.

 A race should be created with an alphanumeric string as its name, initial and end date.
-In addition a Race will have its own classification.
+In addition, a Race will have its own classification.

 The identification of the race across the application is obtained by the combination